acpoll/acpoll.github.io/README.md

 ---

-### *Real-World Robotics* class: Construction of a robotic hand and Application of Imitation Learning
+### *Real-World Robotics* class: Construction of a Robotic Hand and Application of Imitation Learning
 - Class of Fall 2024 at the Soft Robotics Lab at ETH
 - Hardware design of a robotic hand based on a design provided by the lab
 - Execution of teleoperation tasks with the hand mounted on a Franka Emika robotic arm